nalostta/carrie_cotg/README.md

   - cd build
   - cmake ../

-3.Build the 3 targets required for the application to run : carrie, fromTG, toTG
+3.Build the 3 targets required for the application to run : carrie, fromTG, toTG (in the build folder : cmake --build . --target carrie fromTG toTG)

 4.Before running these executables, set the TERM variable to dumb to remove excess characters printed during the output.